wp-plugins/order-tracking/readme.txt

 1. Upload the `order-tracking` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Use the newly created admin menu to input and update orders, or create new order statuses
+4. Put a tracking form on the front-end of your site with the "[tracking-form]" shortcode

 --------------------------------------------------------------